They love meat. This Guide to Serbia tells you more about food traditions

 Where do you live?
-I’m currently residing in Novi Sad, Serbia.
-It is the 2nd largest city after Belgrade and located at the banks of the Danube River, Europe’s 2nd longest river that stretched along the borders of 10 countries.
+My guide to Serbia begin in Novi Sad.
+It is the second largest city after Belgrade and located at the banks of the Danube River, Europe’s sesond longest river that stretched along the borders of 10 countries.

 Here I grew up: I grew up in our family house in Parañaque City, also known as the fashion capital of Metro Manila and just 45 minutes away from Makati City, which is the financial centre of the Philippines and one of the most populous financial, commercial and economic hubs in Asia.

 Why I visit Novi Sad

 I’ve always wanted to explore new opportunities overseas, so when I was offered a job at a local gaming company in Serbia, I decided to go for it and accepted the challenge of living in a new place with a different culture and cuisine.

 My first memory: I arrived in Novi Sad during wintertime and was so excited because I heard that this country had snowy Christmas.
 On my first day, it was chilly but no snow yet, so I was a little sad.
 But my patience was rewarded because after a few days, I woke up on a white Christmas day.
 I was so ecstatic!
 I wanted to rush outside in my pyjama but decided against it because the temperature went drastically down to -10 degrees.